-A market order is an order to quickly buy or sell at the best available current price.
-It needs liquidity to be filled, meaning that it is executed based on the limit orders that were previously placed on the order book.
+A market order is an order to instantly buy or sell at the best available current price.
+The order needs liquidity to be filled, meaning that it is executed based on the limit orders that were previously placed on the order book.

-Unlike limit orders, where orders are placed on the order book, market orders are executed instantly at the current market price
+Unlike limit orders, which are placed on the order book, market orders are executed instantly at the current market price

 After that, you will see a confirmation message on the screen, and your market order will be executed.

-Since market orders are executed real time, your market buy order will match the cheapest limit sell order available on the order book, in this example 0.02 BTC for 19,183.42 USDT each.
+Since market orders are executed real time, your market buy order will match the lowest limit sell order available on the order book, in this example 0.02 BTC for 19,183.42 USDT each.